aliciasavelly/Sharebnb/README.md

 Much of the search page is taken up by the map, created with the Google Maps API.
 The rest of the page includes the spots (bookable homes) index.
 Users are able to click on spots to view their pages.
 As users move around the map and change the price filter, the spots index changes to show only the searched for spots.

+It was challenging to determine the best way to search based on location.
+Initially I had planned on keeping track of the ```destination_id``` for spots in order to search efficiently.
+While I was planning the search feature out in more detail, I realized that due to the implementation of a map, this may not be necessary.
+I was able to keep track of the letters users search for in the navigation bar, which in turn adjusts the map.
+The spots index is further narrowed down based on the positioning of the map.

 ### Spots

 Spots refers to all of the homes in the database that users have created, which other users may book.
 In the database, spots are stored in a table, which contains columns for ```title```, ```description```, ```price```, ```image_url```, ```destination_id```, ```host_id```, ```lat``` (latitude), and ```lng``` (longitude).